benvaljean/benvaljean.github.io/_posts/2010-01-25-Create_Database_T-SQL_script.markdown

 ---

 The script below aids the process of migrating multiple databases from one MSSQL server to another.
-The curor will cycle throgh all DBs excluding the system databases and print out a \'CREATE DATABASE
+The cursor will cycle throgh all DBs excluding the system databases and print out a \'CREATE DATABASE
 \[dbname\]\' line for each one.
 This can then be ran on the destination server.